top of page

 Leadership team reviewing output data to understand the link between productivity and business growth

 Productivity and business growth feel connected early on.
-As the business scales, the gap between the two becomes harder to ignore.
+As a business scales, the gap between the two becomes harder to ignore — and harder to close without addressing design.

 Stay tuned for more real-world reflections on leadership, operational clarity, and purposeful growth in the next installment of Diary of a Leader.